r3kapig/r3kapig.github.io/index.md

 # r3kapig

-r3kapig is a united CTF Team mostly emerging from Eur3kA and FlappyPig since 2018.
-Our self-intro is that r3kapig is a delicious dish that can be grilled and fried, and the mission of the team is to provide the most delicious food for the host. :P
+r3kapig is a united CTF Team mostly emerges from Eur3kA and FlappyPig since 2018.
+And just so you know, r3kapig is a delicious dish that can be grilled and fried, and the mission of the team is to provide the most delicious food for the host. :P

-We actively participate in onlined and onsite CTF competitions.
-You can browse our recently participated enents and ranks on CTFtime.
+We actively participate in online and on-site CTF competitions.
+You can browse our recently participated events and ranks on CTFtime.
 We are a group of cybersecurity enthusiasts interested in various areas including software security, web security, cryptography, IoT security, etc.

 # Team Members